American Red Cross National Headquarters

-Description
+Architecture

-The national headquarters of the American Red Cross is located in central Washington, on the east side of a city block bounded by 17th, D, and E Streets NW.
+The national headquarters of the American Red Cross is located in central Washington, D.C., on the east side of a city block bounded by 17th, D, and E Streets NW.
 This block, on the west side of The Ellipse south of the White House, is entirely devoted to Red Cross facilities.
-The main headquarters building is a large stone structure, faced in white Vermont marble.
+The main headquarters building is a large stone structure, faced in white Vermont marble and roofed with Ludowici tile.
 It is three stories in height, its third floor recessed behind a balustrade.
 Its east-facing main facade has a central classical temple portico, with six Corinthian columns supporting a gabled pediment with a red cross at the center.
 The flanking building bays are articulated by attached Corinthian columns.
 The main bronze doorways lead into a large central marble entrance hall, with a broad stairway to the second floor.
 Niches in the hall are filled with sculptural depictions of "Faith", "Hope", and "Charity", executed by Hiram Powers.

 Tiffany windows

 The Board of Governors room contains three Favrile windows by designer Louis Comfort Tiffany.
 The windows are notable for being the largest suite of Tiffany windows outside a religious building.
 Unlike many other Tiffany windows, these windows have remained in their original setting.
-The costs of these windows were donated by two organizations of Civil War women: the Woman's Relief Corps of the North and the United Daughters of the Confederacy.
+The costs of these windows were donated by two organizations of American Civil War women: the Woman's Relief Corps of the North and the United Daughters of the Confederacy.
 The left panel was based on Henry Wadsworth Longfellow's poem, "Santa Filomena" that honored the work of Florence Nightingale.
 The center panel depicts the conception of the International Red Cross and Red Crescent Movement at the Battle of Solferino near Solferino, Italy.
 The right panel depicts a scene from Edmund Spenser's poem "The Faerie Queene".